 - Check out our Funding and Financing page to get a sense of the rebates and loans that are available.

-- Our partners at STEP have excellent heat pump case studies and other info on their heat pump page.
-See also their heat pump testimonial (in addition to the two featured above) here.
+- Our partners at STEP have some more testimonial videos (in addition to the two featured above) here.

-- BetterHomes.TO has a very helpful page on Air Source Heat Pumps.
+- BetterHomes.TO has a very helpful page on Heat Pumps.

 - Even more detailed information about air source heat pumps is available from National Resources Canada.